Natalie Bookchin

 She received a bachelor's degree from the State University of New York at Purchase in 1984 and a master's degree in photography from the School of the Art Institute of Chicago in 1990.
+She participated in the Independent Study Program at Whitney Museum of American Art from 1991 to 1992.

-In 2015, she was appointed to Associate Chair of the Visual Arts Department at the Rutgers Mason Gross School of the Arts.
-Prior to that she was serving as the co-Director of the Photography and Media Program in the Art School at California Institute of the Arts.
+In 2015, she was appointed to associate chair of the Visual Arts Department at the Rutgers Mason Gross School of the Arts.
+Prior to that she was serving as the co-director of the Photography and Media Program in the Art School at California Institute of the Arts.
 She has also previously taught at the University of California, San Diego.